thorrockstar/meta-thornxt-stm/README.md

 Maintainers:
 Roy Schneider <roy@thor.engineering>

-When creating patches insert the [meta-thornxt] tag in the subject, for example use something like: git format-patch -s --subject-prefix='meta-thornxt][PATCH' <origin>
+When creating patches insert the [meta-thornxt-stm] tag in the subject, for example use something like: git format-patch -s --subject-prefix='meta-thornxt-stm][PATCH' <origin>